Ayahuasca: Effects

-Adverse effects

-In the short term, ingesting Ayahuasca can cause nausea, vomiting and diarrhea.
-These three effects, known as purging, are traditionally recognized to be a part of the spiritual experience of ayahuasca.
-Physiologically, vomiting is a result of increased serotonin circulating in the gut, which directly stimulates the vagus nerve.
-Other short-term side effects include increased blood pressure and tachycardia.
-Additionally, increased secretion of hormones like prolactin, cortisone, and growth hormone has been correlated with ayahuasca consumption.
-Rarer side effects include dyspnea, seizures and serotonin syndrome.
-Ayahuasca is suspected of triggering psychosis and schizophrenia in people with a predisposition to the condition, and there is a lack of safety information for Ayahuasca's possible effects on pregnancy and breastfeeding.

-Psychological effects

 People who have consumed ayahuasca report having mystical experiences and spiritual revelations regarding their purpose on earth, the true nature of the universe, and deep insight into how to be the best person they possibly can.
 Many people also report therapeutic effects, especially around depression and personal traumas.

 This is viewed by many as a spiritual awakening and what is often described as a near-death experience or rebirth.
 It is often reported that individuals feel they gain access to higher spiritual dimensions and make contact with various spiritual or extra-dimensional beings who can act as guides or healers.

 The experiences that people have while under the influence of ayahuasca are also culturally influenced.
 Westerners typically describe experiences with psychological terms like "ego death" and understand the hallucinations as repressed memories or metaphors of mental states.
 However, at least in Iquitos, Peru (a center of ayahuasca ceremonies), those from the area describe the experiences more in terms of the actions in the body and understand the visions as reflections of their environment, sometimes including the person who they believe caused their illness, as well as interactions with spirits.

+Contraindications

+Ayahuasca has a number of major contraindications due to its action as a monoamine oxidase inhibitor (MAOI) and the potential for serious drug interactions.
+These include concomitant use with serotonergic agents like selective serotonin reuptake inhibitors (SSRIs), MDMA, and dextromethorphan (DXM) due to risk of serotonin syndrome, sympathomimetics like amphetamines and cocaine due to risk of hypertensive crisis, and certain other drugs.
+Little information is available on ayahuasca in people with cardiovascular disease and whether there may be contraindications in this area.
+In any case, it has been said that cardiovascular problems, as well as endocrine problems, abnormal lipid metabolism, glaucoma, fever, and pregnancy are all contraindications of ayahuasca.
+Certain psychiatric disorders such as psychosis or bipolar mania or family history of such conditions may also be contraindications of ayahuasca.

+Adverse effects

+Although ayahuasca is generally safe in traditional use, adverse effects can occur.
+In the short term, ingesting ayahuasca can cause nausea, vomiting, and diarrhea.
+These three effects, known as purging, are traditionally recognized to be a part of the spiritual experience of ayahuasca.
+Physiologically, vomiting may be related to increased serotonergic signaling in the gut, which directly stimulates the vagus nerve.
+Other short-term side effects include increased blood pressure and tachycardia.
+Additionally, increased secretion of hormones like prolactin, cortisone, and growth hormone has been correlated with ayahuasca consumption.
+Rarer side effects include shortness of breath, seizures and serotonin syndrome.
+Ayahuasca is suspected of triggering psychosis and schizophrenia in people with a predisposition to the condition, and there is a lack of safety information for ayahuasca's possible effects on pregnancy and breastfeeding.
+A 2024 review found that traditional ayahuasca use is generally safe, but higher doses of ayahuasca or higher doses of isolated harmala alkaloids like harmaline may pose risks.